Federal jury trial delayed for Missouri couple arrested in pregnant woman’s death

 Jamie Waterman, 42, is charged with one count of being an accessory after the fact to kidnapping resulting in death.
 The indictment accused him of assisting his wife to hinder and prevent her apprehension, trial and punishment, knowing she committed the offense of kidnapping resulting in death.

-Their trial was scheduled to begin June 5, but Missouri court records show their trial is now scheduled to begin Dec.
+Their trial was scheduled to begin June 5, but court records show it is now scheduled to begin Dec.
 4.

 Federal Judge Stephen R. Bough granted motions from the Watermans' attorneys to delay the trial.

-Bush, who was 31 weeks pregnant and lived in Maysville, was last seen in the passenger seat of an older, tan pickup Oct.
+Bush, who was 31 weeks pregnant, was last seen in the passenger seat of an older, tan pickup Oct.
 31 at the intersection of Arkansas 72 and Arkansas 43 in Maysville, according to a Nov.
-1 post on the Benton County Sheriff's Office Facebook page.
+1 post on the Benton County sheriff's office Facebook page.

 A person who called herself "Lucy" picked Bush up Oct.
 31 in Maysville, according to court documents.
 Authorities said they suspect Amber Waterman was "Lucy."